Skip to content

 How can I confirm if my wood stove is EPA approved?

-The most straightforward indication of an EPA-approved wood stove is its smoke release metric.
-Whereas older, uncertified stoves can emit between 15 to 30 grams of smoke every hour, the newer EPA-certified variants have a much lower output, not exceeding 4.5 grams per hour.
-To verify this, you can check for the EPA certification label usually found on the stove's back.
-Alternatively, you can refer to the EPA's up-to-date list of certified wood and pellet stoves.
-Brands like Drolet and Century Heating are renowned for their EPA-approved models, ensuring both efficiency and eco-friendliness.
+The clearest indicator is the smoke release metric.
+Older, uncertified stoves can emit 15 to 30 grams of smoke per hour, while EPA-certified models stay at or below 4.5 grams per hour.
+Check for the EPA certification label on the stove's back, or refer to the EPA's up-to-date list of certified wood and pellet stoves.

 Leave a comment